-The call for submission of applications for the OWSD-Elsevier Foundation Awards for Early-Career Women Scientists in the Developing World is now closed.
-Applications for the 2021 awards in the physical sciences will open in autumn 2020.
+The call for applications for the OWSD-Elsevier Foundation Awards for Early Career Women Scientists in the Developing World is now open.
+Deadline for submitted applications is 30 September, 2020.

-The applicant must be a female scientist who has received her PhD within the previous ten years.
-The eligible subject fields for the 2020 awards include:
+The applicant must be a woman who has received her PhD in a scientific discipline within the previous ten years and is currently undertaking scientific research in one of the eligible fields below.

 In addition, the applicant must have lived and worked in one of the following science and technology lagging countries for at least 5 of the last 15 years*: